eventnetusa/eventnet/src/_work/1-white-house-drink-up.md

 ---
 client: 'The White House & Partnership for a Healthier America'
-headline: '"Drink Up" Campaign Launch'
+headline: "Michelle Obama's \"Drink Up\" Campaign Launch"
 subheadline: "First Lady Michelle Obama's team called us with a challenge: design & produce a water carnival to launch the Drink Up America water campaign in 3 weeks without knowing the location.
 We turned their challenge into a PR Event reminding Americans that \"you are what you drink.\""
 hero_image_path: /uploads/slide-drink-up.jpg
 type: pr event